maninka123/COVID19_SRILANKA/README.md

-# COVID 19 FORECAST MODEL WITH BOTH RESTRICTED AND UNRESTRICTED CONDITIONS
+# COVID 19 SPREAD FORECAST MODEL WITH BOTH RESTRICTED AND UNRESTRICTED CONDITIONS

 The primary aim of this project is to make a reliable perdition model to forecast the COVID-19 spread in the Sri Lankan populations and is to